borntofrappe/Practice-Front-End-Web-Development/CodePenChallenge Del Ins/README.md

 V2

 The project so far described is already a neat one.
-Some time and attention can be even devoted to the different styled prompted by the insertion/deletion.
+Some time and attention can be even devoted to the different styles prompted by the insertion/deletion.

 That being said, there are a couple more ideas to prop something more similar to a useful application.